-# 4 taxes from handling dividends
+- Taxes from handling dividends

-# 5 fees from handling rights issue or stock dividends
+- Fees from handling rights issue or stock dividends

 You also need to be aware of the following:

-# 8 any political or credit risks associated with the foreign country
+- Any political or credit risks associated with the foreign country

-# 9 transferring stocks to a different broker
+- Transferring of stocks to a different broker

 Start Investing In Overseas Stocks Today

 We are definitely not advocating that you turn a blind eye to stocks listed in Singapore.
 However, if you start to invest in overseas stocks as soon as possible, you can stand to enjoy many benefits.
 Namely, you’re forced to learn more and gain insights into the process.